Skip to main content

 On This Page

 Security is an important consideration for any service.
 When configuring a new service or server, the Service Owner should take into consideration the access requirements and the type of data involved.
-Systems Support provides different levels of security to allow flexibility in configuring different types of servers and services.
+The Managed Servers offering provides different levels of security to allow flexibility in configuring different types of servers and services.

-Please note that the security of non-managed servers (co-location) is the responsibility of the customer.
+Please note that the security of non-managed servers (whether co-located in the datacenter, or in the Cloud) is the responsibility of the customer.

 For managed servers, there are three security tiers.
 There is no additional cost for any tier.

-• Standard tier: Provides no default Network ACL for servers that need less stringent security, for example, academic collaboration.
+• Standard tier: Provides an open firewall for servers that need less stringent security, for example, academic collaboration.
+Note, this level is being deprecated.

-• Plus tier: Provides a protective Network ACL for servers that handle university business (Blackboard, e-mail, web servers, etc.).
+• Plus tier: Provides a more protective firewall for servers that provide university services (e-mail, web servers, etc.).

-• Extra tier: Provides a stateful firewall and 2-factor authentication for infrastructure servers that control access to networks, storage, or other servers, and for servers that store confidential data as outlined in Policy 4.12, Data Stewardship and Custodianship.
+• Extra tier: Provides a tightly controlled firewall and 2-factor authentication for infrastructure servers that control access to networks, storage, or other servers, and for servers that store confidential data as outlined in Policy 4.12, Data Stewardship and Custodianship.
 (HR, payroll, student data, etc.)

 Choosing a Security Tier